top of page

 • What certifications do I need to hold as a Kayaker?

-All kayakers must hold a minimum of Paddle Canada Level 1 certification to participate in our event; please note that we will request your certificate number for verification.
-You can review the skillset for Paddle Canada Level 1 at here: www.paddlecanada.com/levels/sea-kayak/akasharkbow/ The only exceptions to this rule will be if an individual holds an equivalent certificate from another country.
+All kayakers must hold a minimum of Paddle Canada Level 1 certification to participate in our event; please, note that we will request your certificate number for verification.
+You can review the skillset for Paddle Canada Level 1 here: www.paddlecanada.com/levels/sea-kayak/akasharkbow/ The only exceptions to this rule will be if an individual holds an equivalent certificate from another country.
 This will be on a per request basis.

 • Do I need to know how to roll?